-The northern resident community was likely increasing in size during the early 1960s, but was cropped by the live capture fishery of 1964-1973, during which at least 14 individuals were removed.
+The Northern Resident community was likely increasing in size during the early 1960s, but was cropped by the live capture fishery of 1964-1973, during which at least 14 individuals were removed.
 Twelve of those are known to have been from one pod (A5, Bigg et al. 1990).
-When first censused in 1974, the northern resident community was estimated to contain approximately 120 whales.
-Although abundance estimates for northern residents are less precise than those for southern residents, because not all matrilines are seen each year, it appears that the northern community grew steadily during the period 1974 to 1991 (approximately 3.4% per year, Figure 3).
-The census method used for northern residents is to estimate the population size based on the number of animals that are known to be alive on July 1 of each year.
-The population increased to a peak of 220 animals in 1997 (growth of 3.0% per year, unpublished data CRP-DFO).
-Several reasons have been postulated for the northern residents' success relative to southern residents during this period: the population's larger size may have buffered changes in birth and death rates, fewer animals were captured during the live-capture fishery (Olesiuk et al. 1990), and in general they are exposed to less disturbance and environmental contamination.
-Between 1997 and 2003, the northern resident community declined 7% to 205 whales in 2003 (unpublished data CRP-DFO, Figure 3).
-As with southern resident killer whales, the cause(s) of the decline are not known.
-No population viability analysis has yet been conducted for the northern resident killer whales exclusively.
+When first censused in 1974, the Northern Resident community was estimated to contain approximately 120 whales.
+Although abundance estimates for Northern Residents are less precise than those for Southern Residents because not all matrilines are seen each year, it appears that the Northern Resident community grew steadily during the period 1974 to 1991 (approximately 3.4% per year, Figure 3).
+The population increased to 220 animals in 1997 (growth of 3.0% per year, Towers et al. 2015).
+Several reasons have been postulated for the Northern Residents' success relative to Southern Residents during this period: the population's larger size may have buffered changes in birth and death rates, fewer animals were captured during the live-capture fishery (Olesiuk et al. 1990), and in general they are exposed to less disturbance and environmental contamination.
+Between 1997 and 2003, the Northern Resident community declined 7% to 205 whales in 2003 (Towers et al. 2015, Figure 3).
+The increased mortality rates that drove the declines during this period for both Northern and Southern Residents coincided with a period of reduced range-wide Chinook Salmon abundance (Ford et al. 2010).
+The Northern Resident Killer Whale population has been increasing at an annual average rate of 2.9% since that time, reaching approximately 309 individuals in 2017 (Towers et al. 2015; DFO-CRP unpublished data).
+Population viability analyses based on sex-structured models and high-quality demographic data predicted a 1.58% annual increase and an extinction risk of 0% for Northern Resident Killer Whales over a 100-year period (Velez-Espino et al. 2014).